Pack150/Pack150.github.io/index.md

 the Pack or your Den, which is a smaller group of around eight boys, all in the same grade.

-Cub Scouts is part of the national Boy Scout of America program and there is [information about the program](http://www.scouting.org/scoutsource/CubScouts.aspx) and [information for parents](http://www.scouting.org/scoutsource/CubScouts/Parents.aspx).
+Cub Scouts is part of the national Boy Scouts of America program and there is [information about the program](http://www.scouting.org/scoutsource/CubScouts.aspx) and [information for parents](http://www.scouting.org/scoutsource/CubScouts/Parents.aspx).